 Service recipient workload units per visit is the average length of unit-producing personnel time spent during a service recipient visit.
-It is calculated by dividing the service recipient workload units by the number of visits (face-to-face and telephone) to a functional centre in each period.
+It is calculated by dividing the service recipient workload units by the number of visits (in-person and virtual) to a functional centre in each period.
 This indicator may be further broken down by category of service recipient.
 In those cases, the numerator and denominator should only include the workload units and the number of specified visits per category.
 This can also be calculated for the visits of a service or patient/resident/client hospital population, provided the workload units can be identified for that service or population.

-Service Recipient Workload Units Total Visits (Face-to-Face and Non-Face-to-Face)
+Service Recipient Workload Units Total Visits (In-person and Virtual)